-Overstating results using weak evidence to reject a general theory about real world behavior less of a profit maximize under a two member team organized..."
+Overstating results using weak evidence to reject a general theory about real world behavior: again, I think the final sentence in section 3 is overstating the results: "an individual under an IO framing is less of a profit maximize under a two member team organized..."
 This results is not strongly supported by the statistical analysis, which finds mixed results.